JJ Lin: 2007–2009: Commercial success and recognition

+2011–2013: New record label and continued success

-In May 2010, Lin performed in America for the first time at the Asian Pacific American Heritage Month Concert Tour (APAHM).
-In June 2010, Lin performed together with American singer Sean Kingston at the opening concert of the Marina Bay Sands to thousands of invited VIPs guests.
-But both were absent at the inaugural YOG Opening Ceremony.
-Lin's eighth album, She Says (她說), was released on 8 December 2010.
-Lin's ninth studio album, Lost N Found (学不会) was released on 31 December 2011.
+In 2011, Lin signed a new contract with the record label Warner Music Taiwan.
+Lin's ninth studio album, Lost N Found (學不會) was released on 31 December 2011.
 A preview of his 9th album was made available on 12 December 2011 on various Chinese internet radio channels.
 Lin's tenth anniversary album, Stories Untold (因你而在) was released on 13 March 2013.
 A compilation of micro films were released in conjunction with the album, serving to expand the stories behind the songs.
-He worked with a few notable people on the album, including Ashin, Harry Chang (张怀秋), and his older brother Eugene Lim (林俊峰).
+He worked with a few notable people on the album, including Ashin, Harry Chang (張懷秋), and his older brother Eugene Lim (林俊峰).
 He also started his world tour "Timeline" in July 2013 in Taipei, Taiwan.